 - Persistence: engineers need to be able to push through thick and thin.

 - Empathy: Understanding every person has different skill sets.
 Engineers need to be able to work with everyone in a respectable manner.
 Avoid assholes!

 Build a healthy and awesome work culture.
 You’ll attract top engineers, and talented engineers may even take pay cuts to join your team.

 I’ve found company culture is a huge consideration for almost all engineers.
 Especially, since you spend most of your waking hours at work.

 For more information on work culture, check out the 15 good culture qualities backed by Elon Musk.
 Use them in your workplace and then talk about them to candidates.

 #10 Look for cultural fit in candidates

 Make sure candidates are a good cultural fit with your company.
 This is even more important for smaller companies.
-Because each of your employees will more heavily define your business.
+Because each employee will more heavily define your business.

 Again, you don’t want there to be any future surprises for candidates.
-So from the get-go, show who you and your company are.
+From the get-go, show who you and your company are.
 Then, gauge candidate responses.
 You can tell if someone likes or doesn’t like what they hear.

 For instance, at Tesla and SpaceX, Elon Musk doesn’t hide how people work long hours.
-So people know exactly what they’re getting into.
+Candidates then know exactly what they’re signing up for.